boxyhq/website/docs/retraced/admin-ui.md

 ## Fresh Start

-When you are setting up the Audit logs for the first time with Retraced, you won't have any **Projects** in the system.
+When you are setting up the Audit logs for the first time with Retraced, you won't have any **Projects** in the system or in case you run bootstrap script as a part of your deployment you will have **dev** project.

 <img class="mask-img" src="/images/product_images/admin-ui-retraced/fresh-start.png" />